 He comes from a background of an award-winning Personal Trainer and elite endurance athlete with a passion for helping people get the most out of their lives.
 He is highly regarded as a lecturer, presenter, coach and trainer by both clients and peers alike.
 He started out as a very successful Personal Trainer but his passion for endurance sports particularly running has lead to him specialise in running and particularly ultra running.

 Andy started personal training in 1995 and started Ironman Triathlon coaching in 1997 before moving into run coaching in 2005.
-He has written extensively in Magazines such as Asia Trail, Running Free, R4YL among others .
+He has written extensively in magazines such as Asia Trail, Running Free, R4YL among others and spoken on podcast like Trail Runner Nation a number of times.
 His aim with Mile 27 is to provide the most complete training service for ultra-runners available anywhere in the world.